Number One Observatory Circle: Later vice presidents

 Vice President Dick Cheney and Second Lady Lynne Cheney's changes to the residence included renovating the upstairs exercise room, redoing the kitchen pantry, and decorating the house in neutral colors.

-Vice President Kamala Harris and Second Gentleman Douglas Emhoff moved into Number One Observatory on April 7, 2021.
+Vice President Kamala Harris and her husband Douglas Emhoff moved into Number One Observatory on April 7, 2021.
 They temporarily resided at Blair House during the renovations as they agreed to move in once the $3.8 million upgrades to the residence had been completed.
 The repairs consisted of replacing chimney liners, heating, air-conditioning, and plumbing systems.
 Harris was responsible for having the kitchen remodeled and the hardwood floors refurbished.
 On October, 2021, Emhoff affixed a white mezuzah to the right-hand side of the doorway of the residence's wooden entryway, which marked the first time an executive home in American history has carried the abiding sign of sanctity of a Jewish home.
 On November 28, 2021, Harris and Emhoff became the first second couple to light a menorah in the window of the official residence in celebration of the first night of Hanukkah.
 On April 15, 2022, Harris and Emhoff became the first known second family to host a Passover Seder at the vice president's residence.

 In 2024, Harris and Emhoff did not invite Vice President-elect JD Vance and the incoming second family to visit the home before moving in.
-Incoming second lady Usha Vance unsuccessfully sought information about the home from Harris' staff before communicating with Naval officials.
-Vance was concerned about childproofing the house to accommodate the couple's three young children, all under the age of 7 when they moved into the home in January 2025.
+Incoming second lady Usha Vance unsuccessfully sought information about the home from Harris's staff before communicating with Naval officials.
+Vance was concerned about childproofing the house to accommodate the couple's three young children, all under the age of 7, when they moved into the home in January 2025.